Fernand Fonssagrives: Personal life

 His father was the French sculptor Pierre Vigoureux, whose sculptures for World War I war memorials are found throughout France and whose smaller works are held by museums including the Centre Pompidou.
 Fonssagrives' parents divorced when he was twelve and for unknown reasons he chose to use the surname of his mother (Jeanne Fonssagrives, daughter of Jean-Baptiste Fonssagrives, French acting Governor of Dahomey in 1899).
 His older brother, Jean Vigoureux, also became an artist, known for drawings and paintings of daily life in French Indochina and in Paris, as seen in the book Paris: Twenty-Eight Drawings by Jean Vigoureux (Plantin Press, Los Angeles, 1942).

 Fonssagrives was married in 1935 to his first wife Lisa, whom he met at a dance school in Paris.
 He gave up dancing after he was injured in a diving accident.
 As a gift for recuperation, Lisa gave Fernand a Rolleiflex camera.
 It was this that introduced him to photography, Fernand becoming a noted photographer and Lisa Fonssagrives a highly celebrated fashion model.
 They divorced in 1949.

 Fonssagrives's second marriage—to Diane Capron, a professional figure skater and teacher—also ended in divorce.
 The native Frenchman lived the last 30 years of his life in Little Rock, Arkansas.

-Fonssagrives was survived by a daughter from his first marriage, Mia Fonssagrives-Solow, a sculptor and jewelry designer who is married to real estate developer and art collector Sheldon Solow, and a son from his second marriage, Marc Fonssagrives.
+Fonssagrives was survived by a daughter from his first marriage, Mia Fonssagrives-Solow, a sculptor and jewelry designer who was married to real estate developer and art collector Sheldon Solow, and a son from his second marriage, Marc Fonssagrives.